 Director of Preservation of Historical Monuments in the General Directorate of Cultural Heritage Rhineland-Palatinate

 Numerous investigations have preceded the first restorative and static securing measures at the Worms Mikveh before 2015.
 Measurements, building research, static-constructive expertise, analyses of material were important parts of the actual first measures taken at the Jewish ritual bath, which as valuable cultural monument is an essential part of the ShUM world heritage application.
-References to the extremely bad state of the loosened masonry are well known, measures therefore urgent.

 Dr. Roswitha Kaiser (GDKE)